 Reckless lane changes and departures can lead to brutal accidents.
-Sometimes, reckless lane departure is done consciously—by reckless driving habits.
-Other times, it happens when the driver is incapacitated because of a lack of sleep.
+Sometimes, drivers consciously engage in reckless lane departure due to reckless driving habits.
+In other instances, it occurs when the driver is incapacitated because of a lack of sleep.
 In such scenarios, Lane Departure warnings can be of great help.
 It alerts the driver when they drift off their lane.
 The warnings continue until the driver takes corrective actions.

 3. Pedestrian Collision Warning (PCW)